r3tex/nephilim/README.md

 # The Purpose of (Machine) Life

 Before even considering the purpose or objective (function) of an AI system, it's worth mentioning the significance of constraints.
 Though many will recognize that natural selection has acted as an optimization process for biological life, it may not be immediately evident which constraints were in place during that process.
 One such constraint that is abundantly clear is the energy quota that lifeforms have for performing computation, movement, and so on.
 So the fact that there is an energy quota on computation in the brain has forced the neural networks to adopt a structure which is very energy efficient and essentially specialized (which we know is the case in how nerves connect to the eyes for instance).
 The way to achieve energy efficiency is to build in priors about the nature of the world that we interact with into the architecture of our neural networks.
-In other words, biological systems are not wired to perform computation efficiently on basic yet unfamiliar problem-types such as simple [SO(4)](https://en.wikipedia.org/wiki/Rotations_in_4-dimensional_Euclidean_space) operations, not to mention more complex mathematics.
+In other words, biological systems are not wired to perform computation efficiently on unfamiliar yet basic problem-types such as [SO(4)](https://en.wikipedia.org/wiki/Rotations_in_4-dimensional_Euclidean_space) operations, not to mention more complex mathematics.
 That being said, humans can make use of the [prefontal cortex](https://arxiv.org/abs/2109.01090) to perform a limited amount of general purpose computation.

-When it comes to constraints though,

-More importantly, humans have [phenotype](https://en.wikipedia.org/wiki/Phenotype) characteristics which are presumably not necessary for intelligence as such.
-For instance, the notion of "ego" might be very differente for a distributed AI system.
+More notably though, humans have [phenotype](https://en.wikipedia.org/wiki/Phenotype) characteristics which are presumably not necessary for intelligence as such.
+For instance, the notion of "ego" might be very different for a distributed AI system.

 Schopenhauer spoke of the world as [will and representation](https://plato.stanford.edu/entries/schopenhauer/#4).
 What does an immortal machine have to live for?
 Given that the primary discriminator acting as a loss function on biological life is death (of the gene), we need to look closely for systems that diverge from this principle.
 For instance, haplodiploids beings such as bees produce workers that are clones of each other and are immortal from the gene perspective given that it always protected in the queen.
 To align the "purpose" of Nephilim in a meaningful way will require careful consideration.
 We don't want to dictate it too explicitly based on our limited human sensibilities, but we do need to suggest a general direction.